Trivaris/AdbAutoPlayer/docs/src/games/afk-journey.md

 - **use_suggested_formations**:
   - `true`: Uses suggested formations from the `Records` button.
-  - `false`: Uses your currently setup formation.
+  - `false`: Uses your current formation.

 - **push_both_modes**: If set to `true`, the app will try the other mode after failing all attempts on all formations.